VeronicaQuinn/project-one-mattie-mcdonagh-centre/README.md

 <ol>
 <li>The colours are bright</li>
 <li>The colours are contrasting</li>
-<li>The colours, in particular the two shades of blue and the red shades match the colours of the local GAA and LGFA clubs who are the primary users and supporters of the Centre</li>
+<li>The colours, in particular the two shades of blue and the red shades and the background green closely match the colours of the local GAA and LGFA clubs who are the primary users and supporters of the Centre</li>
 </ol>
 <br>

 ![image](https://user-images.githubusercontent.com/95372009/151472328-6e54fea3-5e22-4504-907b-7a2c91eb59f4.png)

-I used a contrasting background that makes the site pop and still allows for sharp contrast
+I used a contrasting background that makes the site pop and still allows for sharp contrast especially the text elements

 ## Technologies, Credit and Resources Used